VINTISHOP/vintedbot-discord/README.md

   <img alt="npm" src="https://img.shields.io/npm/v/discord.js?label=Discord.js&style=for-the-badge">
 </p>

+Do you want to improve your buying and selling experience on Vinted ?
+Our bot is the perfect tool for you.
+It is an automated program designed so that ads from the online sales platform Vinted are sent directly to your Discord server.

 :warning: The code is not open source, to be able to launch the installatuin of the bot contact me on discord: .benjibenji or join http://discord.gg/FweRrkQYPb

 <h2 align="center">⭐ Here are the different formulas as well as an image of the robot</h2>